SalamaSoft/REST-framework/README.md

 REST-framework
 ==============

-A framework in Java for developing RESTful Web Services (Very easy to use) An example about how to make a web by using this framework is in another repository(<a href="https://github.com/SalamaSoft/REST-HelloWorld">REST-HelloWorld</a>)
+A framework in Java for developing RESTful Web Services (Very easy to use)<br>
+An example about how to make a web by using this framework is in another repository(<a href="https://github.com/SalamaSoft/REST-HelloWorld">REST-HelloWorld</a>)<br>

 ------------------------------------------------------------------------------
-* It is designed to be simple (looks simple and use simply) For example, a service is just a common class: public class TestService {
+* It is designed to be simple (looks simple and use simply)<br>
+  For example, a service is just a common class:<br>
+  public class TestService {

       public static String test1(String paramA, String paramB) {